psychemedia/storytelling-notes/riddles.md

 [137] Q. there was a King met a King in a narrow lane,

-said the King to the King wher hast thou Bin ? j have Bin in the wood hunting a doe, j pray thee lend me the Dog j may do soe : call him to thee & tell me his name, j count him a wise man that tells me the same.
+said the King to the King wher hast thou Bin?
+I have Bin in the wood hunting a doe, j pray thee lend me the Dog j may do soe : call him to thee & tell me his name, j count him a wise man that tells me the same.

 A. the mens names were King & the dogs name was Bin.